Things to Do at Khan el-Khalili Bazaar

 What to See & Do

-Watch skilled artisans creating intricate metalwork, jewelry, leather goods, and woodcarvings using techniques passed down through generations
+Watch skilled artisans create intricate metalwork, jewelry, glassware, and textiles using techniques passed down through generations

-Explore colorful displays of exotic spices, herbs, and traditional Egyptian seasonings while learning about their culinary and medicinal uses
+Explore colorful displays of exotic spices, herbs, and traditional Egyptian perfumes and essential oils

 Practical Information